Sunday, November 29, 2015

 “forsake thee: fear not, neither be dismayed” (Deuteronomy 31:8). “...as I was with Moses, so I will be with thee: I will not fail thee, nor forsake thee” (Joshua 1:5).

-Moses then call forth Joshua to tell him in the presence of the children of Israel “be strong and of good courage” as he instructed him and the children of Israel to go into the land which the Lord had promised to give to their fathers.
+Moses then called forth Joshua to tell him in the presence of the children of Israel “be strong and of good courage” as he instructed him and the children of Israel to go into the land which the Lord had promised to give to their fathers.
 Moses went on to tell Joshua that the Lord would “be the one to go before them” into the Promised Land and that they should not worry because the Lord would “be with him,” no matter what; he would “never fail him nor would he forsake him.”
-After the death of Moses, the Lord came Joshua and told him that he would be with him the very same way he was with Moses and that he would “never to fail him nor forsake him.”
+After the death of Moses, the Lord came to Joshua and told him that he would be with him the very same way he was with Moses and that he would “never to fail him nor forsake him.”

 “Fear thou not; for I am with thee: be not dismayed; for I am thy God: I will strengthen thee; yea, I will help thee; yea, I will uphold thee with the right hand of my righteousness” (Isaiah 41:10).